dashapopova/Preprocessing/FlaskExample.md

 Let's work through a simple flask application.

 A .py file with a toy questionnaire about the language use.
 How many pages does the application have?
+Where do we save the results of the survey?

 ```
 from flask import Flask, render_template, request